starling021/ehtools/README.md

     grab a network handshake or download a new hacking tool like Pupy by just selecting from one of the menu options!

-> More than 100 tools you can install from ehtools or ehtoolslit
+> More than 100 tools you can install from ehtools or ehtoolslite

     INFO: Our framework has more than 100 packages in ehtools archive (on server this archive: 2.3 Tb)!